-- The soils of disturbed sites are frequently low in available nutrients and lack the nitrogen-fixing bacteria and mycorrhizal fungi usually associated with root rhizospheres.
+The soils of disturbed sites are frequently low in available nutrients and lack the nitrogen-fixing bacteria and mycorrhizal fungi usually associated with root rhizospheres.
 As such, land restoration in semi-arid areas faces a number of constrains related to soil degradation and water shortage.
-As mycorrhizae may enhance the ability of the plant to scope with water stress situtations associated to nutrient deficiency and drought, mycorrhizal inoculation with suitable fungi has been proposed as a promising tool for improving restoration sucess in semi-arid degraded areas.[21] - By stimulating the development of beneficial microorganisms in the rhizosphere, the use of VAM-infected plants could reduce the amount of fertilizer needed for the establishment of vegetation and could also increase the rate at which the desired vegetation becomes established by stimulating the development of beneficial microorganisms in the rhizosphere.
-Degraded soils are common targets of revegetation efforts in the tropics, but they often exhibit low densities of AMF fungi.
+As mycorrhizae may enhance the ability of the plant to scope with water stress situations associated to nutrient deficiency and drought, mycorrhizal inoculation with suitable fungi has been proposed as a promising tool for improving restoration sucess in semi-arid degraded areas.
+[21] Degraded soils are common targets of revegetation efforts in the tropics, but they often exhibit low densities of AMF fungi.
 This may limit the degree of mycorrhizal colonization in transplanted seedlings and consequently hamper their seedling establishment and growth in those areas.
 Soil inoculation with G. mosseae has significantly enhanced plant growth and biomass production in limestone mine spoils.
 [22]